 Investigates the theories and policies related to foreign aid, economic growth, globalization, and the work of international organizations and NGOs.
 Also examines concepts such as colonialism, human rights, state and nation-building, infrastructure, and global capital flows.
-PREREQUISITE: Upper-division standing; POSC 3300 or both ECON 2010 and POSC 2020.
-OFFERED: Spring semester of even-numbered years.
+PREREQUISITE: Upper-division standing, POSC 3300 or both ECON 2010 and POSC 2020.
+OFFERED: Spring 2015-16.